 BARC recommends RO (reverse osmosis) as the best method of distilling water for drinking in coastal regions as their primary function is desalination.
-According to Columbia University, reverse osmosis (RO) method of purifying water eliminates hardness, ions, metals, virus, bacteria, protozoa and pharmaceuticals.
-RO purifiers have ultra violet lamps that disinfect the water from all pathogens.
-The Activated Carbon filtration present in the RO purifiers remove chlorine and pesticides.
-RO purifiers are ergonomic and easy to use too, thereby making ideal for domestic use.
+According to Columbia University, the reverse osmosis (RO) method of purifying water eliminates hardness, ions, metals, viruses, bacteria, protozoa, and pharmaceuticals.
+RO purifiers have ultraviolet lamps that disinfect the water from all pathogens.
+The Activated Carbon filtration present in the RO purifiers removes chlorine and pesticides.
+RO purifiers are ergonomic and easy to use too, thereby making them ideal for domestic use.

 The scarcity of pure drinking water is increasing day by day.
 Also are the risks in consuming untreated groundwater or surface water.
 Climate change is making rainfall unpredictable.
 To fight against such threats, governments and private organizations around the world are trying to come up with easy and cost-effective methods of purifying water.
 RO purifying method seems to be the best solution so far for coastal regions.
 Unless we clean the natural resources of water, technological alternatives are the only way.